DNnate/CISSP-Study-Resources/CISSP-Domain-2-Objectives.md

 - Asset security includes the concepts, principles, and standards of monitoring and securing any asset important to the organization
 - Anything that removes a vulnerability or protects against one or more specific threats is considered a safeguard or a countermeasure.
 The annual costs of safeguards should not exceed the expected annual cost of asset value loss.
 - **Salami Attack** is a type of cyberattack or fraud where a perpetrator takes small, seemingly insignificant actions that individually appear harmless but collectively result in a substantial impact.
 The term "salami" is used metaphorically, implying that the attack slices off small pieces, like slicing a salami, which are not noticeable individually but accumulate to cause significant harm.
+- **Bitrot** describes the slow loss of data on aging media
 - The Asset Security domain focuses on collecting, handling, and protecting information throughout its lifecycle; the first step is classifying information based on its value to the organization
 - **Asset**: anything of value owned by the organization
      - **Intangible Assets**: Patents, databases, and formulas
      - **Tangible Assets**: hardware, cables, and buildings
      - **Personnel Assets**: Employees
 - **Asset lifecycle**: phases an asset goes through, from creation (or collection) to destruction
+- 🔴**Risk** is the _possibility, probability, chance or likelihood_ that a threat will exploit a vulnerability to cause harm to an asset and the severity of damage that could result. e.g damage to equipment.
+     - Risk = Threat ✖️ Vulnerability
-- **Threat** is any _potential occurrence_ that may cause an undesirable or unwanted outcome for an organization or for a specific asset. e.g threat/likelihood of fire
+     - 🍋**Threat** is any _potential occurrence_ that may cause an undesirable or unwanted outcome for an organization or for a specific asset. e.g threat/likelihood of fire
-- **Vulnerability** is the _weakness_ in an asset, or the absence or the weakness of a safeguard or countermeasure. e.g lack of fire extinguishers
+     - 🍋**Vulnerability** is the _weakness_ in an asset, or the absence or the weakness of a safeguard or countermeasure. e.g lack of fire extinguishers
-- **Exposure** is being _susceptible_ to asset loss because of a threat; there is the possibility that a vulnerability can or will be exploited.
-It is the presence of a vulnerability when a related threat exists
+     - 🍋**Exposure** is being _susceptible_ to asset loss because of a threat; there is the possibility that a vulnerability can or will be exploited.
+It is the presence of a vulnerability when a related threat exists. - Every instance of exposure is a risk.
-- **Risk** is the _possibility, probability, chance or likelihood_ that a threat will exploit a vulnerability to cause harm to an asset and the severity of damage that could result. e.g damage to equipment.
-  - Risk = Threat * Vulnerability
-  - Every instance of exposure is a risk
-- **Risk Analysis**: is simply the evaluation of threats against assets in regard to rate of occurrence and levels of consequence.
+     - 🍋**Risk Analysis**: is simply the evaluation of threats against assets in regard to rate of occurrence and levels of consequence.
+     - 🍋**Risk Assessment**: A risk assessment would help identify which controls are needed to protect the assets

 [2.1](#2.1) Identify and classify information assets (OSG-9 Chpt 5)